I enjoy creating pigment dispersions to develop a better understanding of the materials I work with.

 Artist paints absolutely thrill me with their colors and brilliance.
 With so many different types of pigments—some warm, some cold—it’s hard to choose.
 To have a decent color selection, I have to buy smaller portions, because artist paints are usually quite expensive unless there is a sale.

 Then, not so long ago, I began to find numerous vendors of dry and dispersed pigments.
-I automatically realized the potential for savings in that I knew a 2 ounce bottle of dispersed liquid pigment could make a pound or more of artist-grade acrylic (with acrylic medium, of course).
+I automatically realized the potential for savings in that I knew a two-ounce bottle of dispersed liquid pigment could make a pound or more of artist-grade acrylic (with acrylic medium, of course).
 Obviously, dry pigments are even more concentrated and would produce much more paint.
 But dry pigments, in most cases, are quite difficult to get into smooth paints.
-They require mulling and mixing sometimes additives need to be included to help disperse the solid pigment into the medium.
+They require mulling and mixing; sometimes additives need to be included to help disperse the solid pigment into the medium.

 After many months of online digging and contemplation, I came up with a workable solution.
 I would buy a decent quality rock tumbler that would not leak, some ceramic tumbling media, and a few non-hazardous chemicals—and set straight to work.
 Believe it or not, all materials and equipment were procured from either Amazon or eBay.